robertquitt/robertquitt.github.io/_posts/2022-03-03-optimizing-c++.md

 Callgrind adds a very high runtime overhead (~70x slowdown in my case) in order to get instruction count accurate, function-level profiling results.
 One of the benefits of callgrind is that running the same code with the same parameters gives you the same results.
 This makes callgrind a reliable tool for gathering performance data.

-By default, the callgrind write the results into a file called `callgrind.out.$pid`, where `$pid` is the pid of the program being profiled.
+By default, callgrind writes the results into a file called `callgrind.out.$pid`, where `$pid` is the pid of the program being profiled.
 In order to read these files, you need to use `callgrind_annotate`.
 This is what the output looks like.

 ```
 --------------------------------------------------------------------------------